 - The options below will help you start feeling better faster!

 - The heel stress fracture can take a very long time to heal.

 - The most common problem we see is that people continue to put pressure and weight on their calcaneus, not truly giving it a chance to heal.

-- For this reason on average we see people require about six weeks to get 50% of final result.
+- For this reason, on average, we see people require about six weeks to get 50% of the final result.

 - Six weeks to get about 75% of the final result,

 - About six months to get to about 95% of the final result.

 - 1 year to get to 100% of the final result.